We use cookies to help us improve our webpage. Please read our Cookie Policy .

 2. Setting Up SSD Caching

-Please check below items before setting
+Please check below items before setting.

 1. ASUSTOR supports SSD caching on a variety of models.
-The AS31, 32, 50, 51, 52, 53, 54, 61, 62, 63, 64, 65, 66, 67, 70 and 71 series support SSD caching using SATA SSDs.
-Models with M.2 slots support SSD caching using M.2 SSDs in addition to SATA SSD caching.
-These include, but are not limited to the Lockerstor series and Lockerstor Pro series of NAS.
+The AS31, 32, 50, 51, 52, 53, 54, 61, 62, 63, 64, 65, 66, 67, 68, 70, 71 series support SSD caching using SATA SSDs.

-2. Partitioning of the SSDs for use as both storage and caching is not supported.
+3. Partitioning of the SSDs for use as both storage and caching is not supported.

-One SSD cache can only be used for one volume.
+4. One SSD cache can only be used for one volume.

 Step 1

-If using M.2 SSDs, please shut down NAS first and install your SSDs.
+• If using M.2 SSDs, please shut down NAS first and install your SSDs.
 SATA SSDs may be installed while the NAS is powered on.
 Boot the NAS and open Storage Manager.
 Select and click on the volume that is to be accelerated.
 Click Management and then click SSD Caching.

 Step 2

-Select an SSD caching mode.
+• Select an SSD caching mode.

 Step 3

-Select one or more SSDs
+• Select one or more SSDs.

 Step 4

-Verify and confirm settings.
+• Verify and confirm settings.

-After an accelerated drive is created, the icon for a volume will change to reflect its status.
 SSDs that are part of an accelerated drive must be safely removed before removing them from a NAS or performing other types of maintenance, like a RAID upgrade or capacity upgrade.

 Click SSD Caching under Management to view cache usage and read hit rate.
 The higher the hit rate, the higher the efficiency.